 Source: Department of Jobs and Small Business, Small Area Labour Markets (SALM).
 (December Quarter 2018 was released in March 2019.
 March Quarter 2019 data will be available in June 2019.)

 Australian Bureau of Statistics (ABS) Labour Force, Australia, Detailed, Cat.
 6291.0.55.001 (December Quarter 2018 was released in January 2019.
 March 2019 data was released in April 2019.) *

 *The presentation in this profile of ABS Labour Force unemployment data for states and large regions is delayed by REMPLAN in order to align with subsequent releases of Small Area Labour Market (SALM) unemployment data by the Jobs and Small Business.

-All figures, data and commentary presented in this software are based on data sourced from the Australia Bureau of Statistics (ABS), most of which relates to the 2016, 2011, 2006 and 2001 Censuses.
+All figures, data and commentary presented in this software are based on data sourced from the Australia Bureau of Statistics (ABS), most of which relates to the 2016, 2011, 2006 and 2001 Censuses, and other government agencies.

 Using ABS datasets and an input / output methodology industrial economic data estimates for defined geographic regions are generated.

 This software is provided in good faith with every effort made to provide accurate data and apply comprehensive knowledge.
 However, REMPLAN does not guarantee the accuracy of data nor the conclusions drawn from this information.
 A decision to pursue any action in any way related to the figures, data and commentary presented in this software is wholly the responsibility of the party concerned.
 REMPLAN advises any party to conduct detailed feasibility studies and seek professional advice before proceeding with any such action and accept no responsibility for the consequences of pursuing any such action.

 Click here for more information